THE RADAR SITE:

 The OLINDA/EXM Personal Computer Code

-At long last, the OLINDA/EXM personal computer code for calculating organ doses and effective doses in nuclear medicine studies is available for distribution.
+The OLINDA/EXM personal computer code for calculating organ doses and effective doses in nuclear medicine studies was developed in 2004.
 OLINDA/EXM, which stands for Organ Level INternal Dose Assessment/EXponential Modeling, calculates radiation doses to different organs of the body from systemically administered radiopharmaceuticals and performs regression analysis on user-supplied biokinetic data, to support such calculations.

 OLINDA/EXM runs on Windows-2000 or Windows-XP-based personal computers, with 256 MB RAM, and 100 MB free space on the primary hard disk.

-OLINDA/EXM was extensively beta-tested prior to release, and has been granted a FDA 510(k) - K03396 by the US Food and Drug Administration as a software device.
+OLINDA/EXM version 1 was extensively beta-tested prior to release, and has been granted a FDA 510(k) - K03396 by the US Food and Drug Administration as a software device.
+Appropriate approvals for version 2 are being obtained.

 Method

-- Users need only specify which radionuclide is to be used (814 nuclides included), which body model(s) are of interest (adult male, adult female, children, and women at different stages of pregnancy), and enter parameters which describe the biokinetics of the radiopharmaceutical within the body.
+• Users need only specify which radionuclide is to be used (over 1000 nuclides included), which body model(s) are of interest (adult male, adult female, children, and women at different stages of pregnancy), and enter parameters which describe the biokinetics of the radiopharmaceutical within the body.

 Obtaining the Software

-The code is available from the Vanderbilt bookstore web site.
-The code is available for:
+The code is available from the Hermes Medical web site .

 Support

 A detailed instruction manual including implementation tests is supplied with the software.
 The implementation tests describe a series of sample problems that can be run to ensure the correct installation of the software.
 A detailed instruction manual is supplied with the code, and some on-screen help is provided as well.
+You may also view two brief demonstration videos of OLINDA/EXM® at this page .
 Active support for use of the code is also provided via phone, email, regular mail, or fax.
 Please contact Michael Stabin at Vanderbilt University to learn more about OLINDA/EXM and what it can do for you.

 Michael G. Stabin, PhD, CHP